shubhamsharmadvlpr/kube-debug-image/README.md

 ## Prerequisites

-Make sure there is no other container running with label app=print-request-v1 you can check by
+1) Make sure there is no other container running with label app=print-request-v1 you can check by

 ```cmd
 kubectl get all -l app=print-request-v1
 ```

-make sure result is "No resources found in default namespace."
+Result should be "No resources found in default namespace."

+2) "/print-request" is not being used by an existing rule in ingress

 ## Installation